 When considering the Jewish lifestyle, many see Israel as the sparkling jewel on the ring of nations in the Middle East.
 Having been a minority for almost 2,000 years, the present population of Israel is now mostly Jewish.
-The stream of immigrants into Israel began in the 1880's with the national and cultural revival known as "Zionism."
-The "trickle" of immigrants became a flood when the nation of Israel was established in 1948.
-Since its formation, Israel has received over 2.5 million Jews.
+The stream of immigrants into Israel began in the 1880s with the national and cultural revival known as Zionism.
+The trickle of immigrants became a flood when the nation of Israel was established in 1948.
+Since its formation, Israel has received several million Jews.
 In the next decade it will probably overtake the USA as the world's largest Jewish community.

 Language is one of the distinguishing features among Jews of this region.
 While Hebrew and Aramaic are the common languages of prayer, sacred, and legal matters, the Jews are quite at home with local languages and dialects.
 Farsi (the Iranian language) and Arabic are the everyday languages of most of the Jews outside Israel.
 Within Israel, Jews may speak fluent Yiddish (a German dialect with Hebrew elements), Russian, Yudi, Ladino, or any number of other languages learned in their countries of origin or from their immigrant parents.